Quasar-UniNA/IEEE-1855-Driver-for-QFIE/README.md

 pip install -r requirements.txt
 ```

-The third step is to run the filw *text.py* by using the command *python* and by giving the following inputs through the command line:
+The third step is to run the file *test.py* by using the command *python* and by giving the following inputs through the command line:
 - input values for the fuzzy controller in the same order as how the input fuzzy variables are listed in the IEEE Std 1855 document;
 - the name of the IBM backend, the three components of the IBM provider (hub, group and project) and the token identifying the personal IBM account.
 This information is optional.
 If this information is not given, automatically, the fuzzy controller is run on the IBM quantum simulator.